 Cerbero Teatro (Latina) con Oblio

-concept and dance by Merav Dagan and Stav Marin
+Choreography and dance: Merav Dagan and Stav Marin

-Project selected in collaboration Kelim Choreography Center – Bat Yam (Tel Aviv)
+Project selected in collaboration with Kelim Choreography Center – Bat Yam (Tel Aviv)

 An immersion in a deep perceptual state in which the body can be left free to live inthe instant.
 Emptiness produces the conditions for which each material form exists and the body is this material form, a living architecture that is constantly reshaped in its spatio-temporal design.
 The choreographic drawing composes a succession of poses and transitions in a flow of dynamically active images, not previously supposable, that escape from moment to moment, according to processes of continuous metamorphosis.